MooersLab/barebones-modulated-annotated-bibliography-orgmode/README.md

 The note file can contain subheadings written in org-mode.
 Using the `#+LATEX: \paragraph` environment is simpler to avoid jumping between org-mode and \LaTeX.

-The note file can contain org-mode tables formatted following the booktabs package, which supports using three kinds of rules: toprule, midrule, and bottomrule.
+The note file can contain org-mode tables formatted according to the booktabs package, which supports using three types of rules: toprule, midrule, and bottomrule.
 The note file can also contain images and code listings with syntax highlighting.
 An example note file is provided.